Mr. Chandramouli: Production

-In early October 2017, director Thiru announced that he would be making a film starring Karthik and his son Gautham Karthik.
-Produced by G. Dhananjayan, Thiru revealed that the film would be an action thriller where Karthik would portray a government official and Gautham would portray a boxer.
-Regina Cassandra and Varalaxmi Sarathkumar were signed to portray the lead female roles, while Sathish was cast in a further supporting role.
-Thiru also cast veteran directors, Mahendran and Agathiyan in pivotal acting roles, with the latter being the director's father-in-law.
+In early October 2017, Thiru was announced to be directing a film starring Karthik and his son Gautham.
+The film was produced by G. Dhananjayan via Creative Entertainers.
+It is the first film where Karthik and Gautham acted together.
+Regina Cassandra and Varalaxmi Sarathkumar were announced as the lead actresses the same month, while Sathish was cast in a further supporting role.
+Shortly thereafter, the team announced the film's title as Mr. Chandramouli, derived from a dialogue spoken by Karthik in Mouna Ragam (1986).
+Thiru also cast veteran directors Mahendran and Agathiyan in pivotal acting roles, with the latter being the director's father-in-law.
+Principal photography began in Chennai in late November 2017, and wrapped in March 2018 in Thailand, where two songs were filmed.
+Cassandra dubbed for the first time in her own voice.

-After a period of deliberate suspense, the team announced that the film would be titled Mr. Chandramouli.
-The film's title is borrowed from a dialogue spoken by Karthik in Mouna Ragam (1986).
-Production began in late November 2017, and continued throughout early 2018.

-Regina Cassandra dubbed for the first time for her role in this film.

 Soundtrack

-The soundtrack album of Mr. Chandramouli consists of 6 songs composed by Sam CS and was released on Sony Music on 25 April 2018.
+The soundtrack album of Mr. Chandramouli was composed by Sam C. S. and released by Sony Music on 25 April 2018.
 The title track was co-sung by actor Sivakumar's daughter Brindha, who made her playback singing debut with this film.